jaydeepc97/Test_Flutter/README.md

 # Test_Flutter

+We have resolved this observation using state management with Getx and provider

+1) Using Getx

 The concern is: ListItem is a Stateful widget, which rebuilds every time it's appears on the screen (Once user scroll back to same number).

 How to achieve functionality: We can use any available state management solution i.e. GetX, Provider etc. and rather than adding widgets via list, use ListView for list of same widgets.